icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_slave_ethercat_motorcontrol/README.rst

 :scope: Example
 :description: This example demonstrates how to implement a motor control software for the slave side to be used for EtherCAT based control.
 The example includes all control modes that can be freely selected from the master side.
-:keywords: COM-EtherCAT, Motorcontrol, EtherCAT slave
+:keywords: COM-EtherCAT, Motor Control, EtherCAT, slave
-:boards: XK-SN-1BH12-E, XK-SN-1BQ12-E, SOMANET EtherCAT motorcontrol kit
+:boards: XK-SN-1BH12-E, XK-SN-1BQ12-E, SOMANET EtherCAT Motor Control Kit

 Description
 -----------